Support our sponsor: The Hope Foundation of Greater Dayton 1222 N. Main Street Dayton 937-329-6552

 - Match Lengths: Preliminary Games will consist of two halves of equal length.
 See the chart above for game lengths for both preliminary and final games for all divisions.
 No overtime periods in preliminary games.

-Overtime periods are 2x5 minutes per period.
-Players are allowed a 2 minute halftime.
-The Tournament Committee reserves the right to adjust game length for conditions beyond their control.
+Overtime periods are 2x5 minutes per half for under 9-14 for either short-sided games or 11v11.
+Overtime periods are 2x10 minutes per half for under 15-19.
+The Tournament Director(s) reserve the right to adjust game length for conditions beyond their control.
 See Weather/Reschedule section below.

-- The game clock will not be stopped because of injury to any player, except if deemed necessary by the referee.
-Due to the time allowed for the completion of all games, the clock should run continuously.
+c.
+The game clock will not be stopped because of injury to any player.
+Due to the time allowed for the completion of all games, the clock should run continuously, except if deemed necessary by the referee.

-- It is the intent of the adidas Warrior Fall Classic to provide a three person referee system for all tournament matches (except for u-08 & u-09 & u-10 playing 7v7), however, if deemed necessary, matches may be conducted with club linesmen at the discretion of the Tournament Committee.
+d.
+It is the intent of the adidas Warrior Soccer Classic to provide a three person referee system for all tournament matches; however, if deemed necessary, matches may be conducted with club linesmen.

 CONCUSSION LAW....All coaches MUST have completed the Concussion Training Course for Coaches.
 All coaches on the sideline MUST have their concussion certificate form and carry the certificate to each game.